GVINS: Tightly Coupled GNSS-Visual-Inertial Fusion for Smooth and Consistent State Estimation

-where $\mathbf{p}^{e}_{s}$ and $\mathbf{p}^{e}_{r}$ is the ECEF coordinate of the satellite $s$ and receiver $r$, respectively. $c$ represents the speed of light in vacuum. $\bm{\zeta}_s$ is designed to be a $4 \times 1$ indictor vector with the corresponding satellite constellation entity being $1$ and other three entities being $0$. $\Delta t^{s}$ is the satellite clock error, which can be calculated from the ephemeris. $T_{r}^{s}$ and $I_{r}^{s}$ stand for the tropospheric and the ionospheric delay respectively.
+where $\mathbf{p}^{E}_{s}$ and $\mathbf{p}^{E}_{r}$ is the ECI coordinate of the satellite $s$ and receiver $r$, respectively. $\bm{\zeta}_s$ is designed to be a $4 \times 1$ indictor vector with the corresponding satellite constellation entity being $1$ and other three entities being $0$. $\Delta t^{s}$ is the satellite clock error, which can be calculated from the broadcast navigation message. $T_{r}^{s}$ and $I_{r}^{s}$ stand for the tropospheric and the ionospheric delay respectively.
 We use $M_{r}^{s}$ to denote the delay caused by multipath effect and $\epsilon_{r}^{s}$ for the measurement noise.
-Because the GNSS reference frame, namely ECEF, is rotating along with the Earth, the propagation of GNSS signal must account for Sagnac effect\cite{ashby2004sagnac}.
-The Sagnac term $ S_{r}^{s} $ are expressed in unit of length, i.e., multiplied by $c$.
+Here the delay terms $T_{r}^{s}$, $I_{r}^{s}$ and $M_{r}^{s}$ are expressed in unit of length, i.e., multiplied by $c$.